RACI, DRIs and SLAs: Running Vulnerability Remediation at Enterprise Scale

 Barrion's Role: Streamlining Enterprise VM

-Barrion's continuous security monitoring platform significantly enhances your enterprise vulnerability management program.
+Barrion's web application security platform (continuous monitoring, SAST, and AI pentesting) significantly enhances your enterprise vulnerability management program.

 - Automated Discovery & Monitoring: Daily scans automatically identify new web application vulnerabilities and misconfigurations.